MariaDB/MySQL External Replication

 $ mysqldump --all-databases --single-transaction -h database.internal -P 3306 -u replicator -p > /path/to/dump.sql

-Download the dump file, then move it to the server where your replica lives to import it.
+Download the dump file, then move it to the server where your replica lives so that the replica can import it.

 # Copy the dump to your replica